-contents: introduction and life · the YMCA and the huts · the 1919 report · Basil Yeaxlee and lifelong education · Basil Yeaxlee and religious education · conclusion · further reading and references · how to cite this piece
+contents: introduction and life · the YMCA and the huts · the 1919 report · spiritual values in adult education · Basil Yeaxlee, lifelong education and informal education · Basil Yeaxlee and religious education · the final years’ · conclusion · further reading and references · how to cite this piece

-Basil Alfred Yeaxlee (1883–1967) was born on December 2, 1883 at 29 Oxford Street, Southampton.
+Basil Alfred Yeaxlee (1883–1967) was born on December 2, 1883, at 29 Oxford Street, Southampton.
 He was the eldest son of Alfred Yeaxlee, a pastry cook and confectioner, and his wife, Lila Lavinia Read (Marriot 2004).
-Alfred Yeaxlee was, locally, well-known as a nonconformist preacher.
-The family – which now also included a sister (Lavinia) and a brother (Clarence) was later to move to St James Road, Portsea (1891 Census).
-The street was close to Portsmouth’s Royal Dockyard and the barracks linked to it.
-The area included a large amount of slum housing (which started to be cleared at the turn of the century).
+Alfred Yeaxlee was also known locally as a nonconformist preacher.
+The family appears to have moved to Lewisham in south London where his sister (Lavinia) and brother (Clarence) were born.
+However, within a couple of years, they were back in Hampshire in St James Road, Portsea (1891 Census).
+It was close to Portsmouth’s Royal Dockyard, the barracks linked to it and a large amount of slum housing (which started to be cleared at the turn of the century).
 As might be expected, the local population included a significant number of skilled working-class families with members working in the dockyards but also many poorer individuals and families.

-St James Road was on the borders of Southsea – a more affluent area – and Basil was sent to a small private school there – Mr John Smyth’s School (later known as Chivers in 1904 and then Esplanade House).
-The school appears to have specialised in training students to enter the civil service (which given the naval presence, was a significant local employer) (see, for example, the Portsmouth Evening News June 25, 1886) and preparation for apprenticeships and matriculation exams (see Cooper undated).
+St James Road was on the borders of Southsea – a more affluent area – and Basil was sent to a small private school there.
+Mr John Smyth’s School (later known as Chivers in 1904 and then Esplanade House) appears to have specialised in training students to enter the civil service (which given the naval presence, was a significant local employer) (see, for example, the Portsmouth Evening News June 25, 1886) and preparation for apprenticeships and matriculation exams (see Cooper undated).
 Chiver’s School had, apparently, the worrying motto Quae nocent docent (What pains us, trains us).
-Little else is known until 1905 when Basil joined Oxford University as a non-collegiate he was attached to Mansfield College – the first nonconformist college at the university).
+In 1905 Basil joined Oxford University as a non-collegiate and was attached to Mansfield College – the first nonconformist college at the university).
 At this time they only took male students (females began to be admitted for external degrees from 1913).

-Basil Yeaxlee went on to New College, London, to prepare for the Congregational ministry (The Times, 24 Aug 1967) and then to serve in Bootle as an assistant Congregational minister.
+Yeaxlee went on to New College, London, to prepare for the Congregational ministry (The Times, 24 Aug 1967) and then to serve in Bootle as an assistant minister.
 He appears to have been based at Bootle Emmanuel Congregational Church on Balloil Road and lodged for a time with a family just a street away (1911 Census).
-While the town had initially developed from a hamlet into a bathing resort, it had become the home of major docks and their associated industries.
+While the town had initially developed from a hamlet into a bathing resort, it now was home to major docks plus their associated industries.
 Non-conformist chapels had developed alongside an influx of workers from Wales.
 Basil Yeaxlee lived in what was ‘Bootle Village’ – an area of larger houses.
 A couple of blocks away were the cramped streets next to the docks where many of the causal dockworkers lived.
-A situation similar to what Yeaxlee would have experienced in Portsmouth.
+It was a situation similar to Yeaxlee’s teenage years in Portsmouth.

 In 1912, Yeaxlee moved to London and became an educational assistant to the London Missionary Society.
 He was also the editor to the United Council for Missionary Education.
-A year later – just before Christmas, Basil married Annie Julie Mary Leadbeater at St George’s in Hanover Square.
+A year later – just before Christmas – Basil married Annie Julie Mary Leadbeater at St George’s in Hanover Square.
 Although Annie was born in Stepney, she had been brought up in Portsmouth and Southsea.
-Her father had been a doctor (described as a physician surgeon in the 1901 census) in London and Portsmouth, but it appears that he was separated from his wife Agnes – and Annie lived with her (1901 census) and then locally with an aunt (1911 census).
-Presumably, Basil and Agnes met in Portsmouth.
-By the time their daughters were born – Joan Margaret (1914-1976) and Romala Hope (1916-1993) – they were living in Caterham Road, Lewisham.
+Her father was a doctor (described as a physician surgeon in the 1901 census) in London and Portsmouth.
+However, it appears that he was separated from his wife Agnes – and Annie lived with her (1901 census) and then locally with an aunt (1911 census).
+Presumably, Basil and Annie met in Portsmouth.
+By the time their daughters were born – Joan Margaret (1914-1976) and Romola Hope (1916-1993) – the couple were living in Caterham Road, Lewisham.

-Much of the success of the huts lay in the fact that things were not organized around the men – considerable efforts were made to create an atmosphere where people could simply be.
+Much of the success of the huts lay in the fact that things were not over-organized around the men – considerable efforts were made to create an atmosphere where people could simply be.
 This was greatly helped by the commitment and skills of the workers – who were mostly women.
 By the end of the war, some 40,000 women had undertaken war work in the huts.
-Basil Yeaxlee has described the atmosphere in one hut:
+Basil Yeaxlee had direct experience of the work and described the atmosphere in one hut:

 British Army World War I medal roll index card